Getting Started in Copywriting

 Summary

 Getting started in copywriting requires building skills, creating a portfolio, and finding opportunities to practice.
-It’s a learnable craft, one that doesn’t require special qualifications.
-You just need dedication and continuous improvement.
+It’s a learnable craft – you don’t need special qualifications, just dedication and continuous improvement.